 Well-written and thoroughly researched PLR content is a great tool because it allows you to leverage someone else’s time, energy and resources.
-For example, I invest more than $100 for ingredients, plus approximately 80 hours each month researching, shopping, cooking, photographing, writing and creating social media graphics for the KitchenBloggers Food & Photo Club.
+For example, I invest close to $200 for ingredients, plus approximately 40 hours each month researching, shopping, cooking, photographing, writing, and creating social media graphics for my Bite-Sized Bundles recipe with original photo packs.

 With high-quality PLR, you can let someone else do the heavy lifting of researching a topic and organizing all that material into something useable.
 Without question, you can save a ton of time and/or money by using good PLR as a starting point.